leejs209/medline/README.md

 - Admin Panel
     - Should be easy to use
     - Can receive alerts and play Emergency Sound
-    - Can scan QR Code containing a primaryKey of a consult object and show it on the panel
+    - <Probably isn't needed> Can scan QR Code containing a primaryKey of a consult object and show it on the panel
+    - Can change status(`is_finished`) of object `consult`
 - Client-side Emergency Streaming
-    - Utilizing OpenCV Library
+    - Utilizing OpenCV Library?
-- seperate consult into reserved, expired, and completed
-    - use F to compare dates (https://stackoverflow.com/questions/12380448/how-to-create-a-django-queryset-filter-comparing-two-date-fields-in-the-same-mod)
-    - add flag to `consult` to partition into categories
-        - fiture out how to update status when date passes
 - Client Panel in the Infirmary for students that have not made a reservation previously
     - Problably safe to use similar code from the app `medline`
+- Achieve DRY
-- Achieve DRY by making `pending_consult`, `finished_consult`, and `expired_consult` into one with context with a boolean value
+    - by making `pending_consult`, `finished_consult`, and `expired_consult` into one with context with a boolean value
+        - mostly finished with `/medline/consult_column.html`
+- Add feature for admin-side medicine inventory management
+- Add model for prescribed medicine
+- Add client-side notification to remind students to take medicine and add a checkmark
+    - Should be done with HTML5 Notification, client-side app, SMS, or Internet Messaging (Facebook Message / KakaoTalk)
+    - How to confirm that someone actually took the medicine?
+        - Possibly, add a Machine Learning algorithm to make sure that the medicine is actually eaten
+        - Or simply make it so that students can respond to the notification (e.g. "Did you take the medicine?")
+        -
+- Add Inventory system for cataloging medicine [admin]
+    - Option to add & delete medicine types
+        - Not just medicine, but also
+        - Properties
+            - Name
+            - Inventory status (Number)
+            - For whom it was prescribed for
+            -

+    - Option to alert automatically when certain medicine is not enough
+    - Maybe add expiration date for each medicine as well?
+        - Then, would need to label each medicine pack with barcode / qr code (wasteful)
+        - Or maybe, a reusable sticker with a unique barcode can be matched with medicine itself
 ### Issues

 -  Bulma's navbar burger doesn't work